 Using or creating videos allows to break the classic passive learning model, where the transfer of information is unidirectional (teacher to student).
 When an educator creates a video or designs an interactive activity for students to participate in, the teacher’s role is radically changed.
 With the presence of technology in the classroom, the teacher now becomes a motivator, adviser, and facilitator for learning.

-The result of greater learning independence in students not only has benefits within the classroom, but in real world environments as well.
+The result of greater learning independence in students not only has benefits within the classroom but in real-world environments as well.
 Children have the ability to acquire the ‘know-how’ that is increasingly important in daily life situations where technology has a constant presence.
 In a way, this provides students with a new skill by becoming familiar with the use of wireless programs or applications.
+The increased use of digital study materials can serve as a great example of how students learned to take benefits from online resources.
+The use of StuDocu digital study materials can serve as a great example of how students learned to take benefits from online resources.
 Moreover, as multimedia becomes more and more prominent in everyday life, students may even equally find the need to communicate through imagery and written word.

 Fun and Interactive incentives